s17n/MailScripts/README.md

 # MailScripts

-MailScripts is a collection of Apple Scripts to integrate various MacOS applications with DEVONthink to support and automate my daily document and email management workflows.
+MailScripts is a collection of AppleScript scripts to integrate various MacOS applications with DEVONthink to support and automate document and email management workflows.

 ## Overview